juristr/juristr.github.com/_posts/2017-10-04-demystify-dynamic-angular-forms.md

 Great!
 You did it!
 Here's our running example using the amazing [StackBlitz editor](https://stackblitz.com/). _Hint: you can modify the structure and see the form dynamically reflect the change :wink:_

 <iframe src="https://stackblitz.com/edit/angular-dynamicforms-blogarticle?embed=1&file=app/person.ts&hideFileExplorer=1" width="100%" height="400px"> </iframe>

+## Conclusion

+As you have seen, creating a simple dynamic form using the reactive approach in Angular is extremely easy.
+Of course in a real world scenario things might get more complex due to the complexity of your forms or your application requirements.
+You can definitely code the dynamic form yourself as we have learned in this article.
+Otherwise there's [ng-formly](https://github.com/formly-js/ng-formly) which can help you automate a big part.